 - Boss Necromorphs from Dead Space, in addition to the Brutes.

 - Belberith from Devil Survivor is a mass of fused demons.
-Give him the chance and he will bloat further by absorbing even more of the Bel demons.
+Give him the chance and he will further bloat by absorbing even more of the Bel demons.

-- In Drowtales, there is a variant of Demon known as the Glutton which absorbs the body of its victims into it's mass.
+- In Drowtales, there is a variant of Demon known as the Glutton which absorbs the body of its victims into its mass.
 The end result is rather Squicky.

 - Played for humor in Family Guy: Joe gathers his handicapped friends and together form a huge, mecha-like entity called "Crippletron''.

 - In the Adventure Time episode "Freak City", all the freaks combined into one body look like this.